-The Sixties Scoop Indigenous Society of Saskatchewan (SSISS) partnered with the Government of Saskatchewan to shape a provincial government apology that is meaningful and promotes healing to those affected by the Sixties Scoop.
+The Sixties Scoop Indigenous Society of Saskatchewan (SSISS) partnered with the Government of Saskatchewan in 2018 to shape a provincial government apology that is meaningful and promotes healing to those affected by the Sixties Scoop.

 Any individuals who were adopted, in permanent and temporary wards, are status, non-status, eligible to be status, Métis or Inuit were welcome to attend.

-How could individuals participate?
+How did individuals participate?

 Individuals were invited to attend a Sharing Circle to hear from others who have been affected.
 Participants shared their stories, thoughts, experiences and learned more about the Sixties Scoop.

 Talking about and reliving past experiences and traumas was an overwhelming and emotional experience for some participants.
 Health support workers and elders were available at each session.

 Senior Citizens Activity Centre, 406 5 Avenue West, Meadow Lake

 North Battleford – October 20, 2018

 Senator Allen Bird Gym, 851 23 Street West, Prince Albert